ihengki17/aws-flink-ml/README.md

     FROM shoe_products;
 ```

-9. Check if only a single record is returned for some product.
+8. CTAS will simplified from creating table and insert into become one sql syntax.
+Check if only a single record is returned for some product.
 ```sql
 SELECT *
 FROM shoe_products_keyed